jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

         a_list = [1, 2, 3, 'n']
         a_list[0]

   the terminal still shows green.
-The last item is the total number of items minus 1, which is ``3`` in this case
+The index for the last item is the total number of items minus 1, which is ``3`` in this case

   .. code-block:: python